Research Excellence Projects

 Prof. Sanne Taekema / Institute of Social Studies

 Integrating Normative and Functional Approaches to Rules of Law and Human Rights is a collaborative research project between Erasmus School of Law and the International Institute of Social Studies.

 Shifting from Welfare to Social Investment States

-The overall goal of this program is to analyze from a multidisciplinary, international comparative perspective the alleged shift in the allocation of responsibilities from public to private actors as far as the control of work-related risks is concerned and to derive policy implications from these insights that can facilitate employees better to strengthen their labour market position.
+The overall goal of 'Shifting from Welfare to Social Investment States' is to analyze from a multidisciplinary, international comparative perspective the alleged shift in the allocation of responsibilities from public to private actors as far as the control of work-related risks is concerned and to derive policy implications from these insights that can facilitate employees better to strengthen their labour market position.

 Depoliticization and the public interest

-This project focuses on the processes of depoliticisation in regulatory infrastructures.
-It does so by mapping the sites of technocratic governance and depoliticization embedded in the future TTIP and/or CETA regime complex and, contextually, to identify existing and potential space for repoliticization.
+'Depoliticization and the public interest' focuses on the processes of depoliticisation in regulatory infrastructures.
+It does so by mapping the sites of technocratic governance and depoliticization embedded in the future TTIP and/or CETA regime complex and, contextually, to identify existing and potential space for repoliticisation.

 EU Law and Taxation of the Dutch Caribbean Overseas Countries and Territories